jxsrma/NSTI-Indore/README.md

    - Using the `re` module for pattern matching

 10. **Web Sracping**
-    - Connecting Python with Internet
+    - Connecting Python with the Internet

 ---